gregaubs/gregaubs.github.io/_posts/2015-07-2-antifragile-ecommerce.md

 This company is **robust**.
 Whatever the environment throws at it, Robust.Inc can take.
 As customer enquiries increase, it has processes to expand their capacity to deal with it.

 ###Antifragile Inc.
 In a co-working space nearby, a group of people are hard at work.
 Their room is mostly quiet apart from the fast, assured tapping on their MacBook Air keyboards.
 The aroma of expensive coffee is ever-present.
 This is Antifragile Inc. - the upstarts - the new kids of the block.
-And they've causing a stir with their fast progress and exponential growth.
+And they're causing a stir with their fast progress and exponential growth.

 These guys saw the work Robust Inc. did with their customer service department last year and were quick to match it.
 But they added something extra.
 They initiated a process where every week, each customer service agent would write up a list of the top 3 most important queries they dealt with.
 These lists then get passed to the content marketing executives.
 The executives then add them to the FAQ section of the site, and also convert anything notable into blog posts.
 The blog posts are SEO optimised for the keywords customers are using to search for answers.
 Over the past year since this began, Antifragile Inc. has built up significant longtail search traffic as a result.
 Moreoever, conversion rates have increased too as the FAQ has become richer.
 And what's really exciting the team is that they've seen the ratio of customer queries to traffic fall, as their site has added so much more useful content.